S3N4T0R-0X0/Energetic-Bear-APT/README.md

 The XDP file contains a SWF exploit (CVE-2011-0611) and two files (encrypted with XOR) stored in the PDF file, It also includes functionality to download additional files via HTML-Smuggling by apache host.

+## The fourth stage ( HTML Smuggling with DLL payload & Jar file

+The HTML smuggling file is used after uploading it to the Apache server to download  other files, One of the files is DLL payload the other is a small JAR file which is used to copy and run the DLL, the command line to make payload base64 to then put it in the HTML smuggling file: `base64 payload.dll -w 0` and the same command but with jar file.

 ![Screenshot from 2024-05-07 16-04-06](https://github.com/S3N4T0R-0X0/EnergeticBear-APT/assets/121706460/bf4b3892-3521-41f9-aa5e-740c5229e204)

-The html smuggling file is used after uploading it to the Apache server to download  other files, One of the files is malicious DLL the other is a small JAR file which is used to copy and run the DLL.

-## The fourth stage (Copy DLL by JAR file)
+## The fifth stage (Copy DLL by JAR file)

 This jar file used to copy and run the DLL by executing the following command:
 `cmd /c copy payload.dll %TEMP%\\payload.dll /y & rundll32.exe %TEMP%\\payload.dll,RunDllEntry`